hevawaka/hellogit/README.md

 #issa new line lads!
 #new line!!
-#new line - This a line on local machine
+#new line - This is a line on a local machine
 # hellogit
 Library Carpentry - Git Class
 This is the readme for my git repository, yo.